-12 In the Layouts tab, create layouts and assign logical sources created in step 11 to monitors that can display text (e.g., UMD) and alarms (e.g., UMD, video, text alarm).
+- 12 In the Layouts tab, create layouts and assign logical sources created in step 11 to monitors that can display text (e.g., UMD) and alarms (e.g., UMD, video, text alarm). - 13 On the File menu, click Save. - 14 If you have been working in offline mode, then export the database to your multiviewer (see Exporting a Database on page 77). - 15 On the multiviewer, load the layout containing the monitors assigned to dynamic text and tallies coming from the Sony switcher.

-- 13 On the File menu, click Save. - 14 On the Configure menu, point to Database, and then click Export to export the database to your multiviewer. - 15 On the multiviewer, load the layout containing the monitors assigned to dynamic text and tallies coming from the Sony switcher. - You should see source names and tallies from the Sony switcher on the monitor wall.
+You should see source names and tallies from the Sony switcher on the monitor wall.